Pacific Oaks students and alumni find success in a variety of different fields

 - Following President Lyndon Johnson’s 1964 War on Poverty legislation, the U.S. government asked Pacific Oaks to launch one of the nation’s first Head Start training programs.

-- Through Pacific Oaks’ Credit for Learning From Experience (CLE) program, students can waive up to 30 credits towards the completion of a degree.
+- Through Pacific Oaks’ Credit for Learning from Experience program, students can earn up to 24 credits towards the completion of a B.A. degree.

 - Pacific Oaks offers global study abroad opportunities including Teach With Africa and Education Beyond Borders.